hoprnet/hoprnet/packages/wasm/README.md

 4. run `make all && make install` for the first time
 5. export your WASM Rust crate under it's alias in `packages/wasm/src/index.ts`, e.g.: `export * as my-modules from '../lib/my-module'`

+Optionally if you want to make your crate available to other crates, add path to it into the `members` section in `Cargo.toml` in the root of the monorepo.

 ## Testing

 Each WASM module can have it's own unit tests and integration tests.